Electric Transmission in Transportation Rights of Way

 JO Logo

-Through the sponsorship of the Joint Office of Energy and Transportation (Joint Office), Pacific Northwest National Laboratory will partner with the U.S. Department of Transportation’s Volpe Center to explore ways to achieve federal goals for developing electric transmission infrastructure in transportation rights-of-way (ROWs).
+Through the sponsorship of the Joint Office of Energy and Transportation (Joint Office), Pacific Northwest National Laboratory partnered with the U.S. Department of Transportation’s Volpe Center to explore ways to achieve federal goals for developing electric transmission infrastructure in transportation rights-of-way (ROWs).

-The research organizations will examine the current landscape and identify policy, technical, and institutional barriers to transmission related to key state and federal jurisdictions, as well as business and regulatory decision structures.
+The research organizations examined the current landscape and identified policy, technical, and institutional barriers to transmission related to key state and federal jurisdictions, as well as business and regulatory decision structures.
 The final product of the study is a gaps analysis, due in 2025 to the Joint Office.

 What is the relationship between transmission and transportation?